VOD film review: Rare Beasts

 Certificate: 15

 But this isn’t a sane world, and in a sea of people putting on fronts and trying to improve themselves in accordance with the latest fad, Pete stands out because he’s resolutely himself; there’s an authentic quality to his personal, intense, bitter asides and rants that Mandy is drawn to.
-And so the pair find themselves going down the relationship route, even though they’re a terrible fit for each other.
+And so the pair find themselves going down the relationship route, even though it’s a terrible idea.

-If that sounds like a dark watch, with more than a believable ring of authenticity to it, Piper’s achievement is keeping things funny and often light – this is less a kitchen sink lament and more a celebration of two people finding a connection, albeit an uneasy, uncomfortable one.
+If that sounds like a dark watch, with a ring of authenticity to it, Piper’s achievement is keeping things funny and often light – this is less a kitchen sink lament and more a study of two people finding a connection, albeit an uneasy, uncomfortable one.

 The more the script tries to include in its slight runtime, the more it threatens to get away from us, packing in a troubled, distant child and a scathing workplace satire to serious family drama and a dose of occasional confessional voiceovers.
 But throughout this tale that’s bursting with thoughts and ideas, the characters are wonderfully real, and that vivid, rounded honesty is a rarity in itself – and a testament to the talents of both the ensemble and Piper as a director.
 That Piper would go on to make the TV series I Hate Suzie only confirms her as a storyteller and observer with disarmingly candid insight.